Global Gag Rule

 The global gag rule makes things even harder for the more than 200 million women around the globe who have an unmet need for family planning services.
 The World Health Organization estimates that 25 million unsafe abortions take place worldwide each year — that means women need more access to safe abortion care, not less.

-Evidence has shown that the global gag rule leads to increases in unsafe abortion, as well as unintended pregnancies, women dying from pregnancy-related complications, and infant and child deaths.Bustle
+Evidence has shown, time and again, that the global gag rule leads to increases in unsafe abortion — as well as unintended pregnancies, women dying from pregnancy-related complications, and infant and child deaths.Bustle

 What makes the global gag rule even worse: The administration's move to block all U.S. funding to the UN Population Fund (UNFPA) undermines its ability to promote reproductive health and respond to humanitarian crises.Devex